AliBahaari/URL-Status/README.md

 For Some URLs That Are Not Valid, Used Exceptions To Inform You What Is The Problem & Will Not Be Saved In The File.

+# Modules

+I Have Used "Requests" & "BeautifulSoup" For This Work.

 # Contribute
 Please Contribute To Save More Status Codes Links Like 503 & ...
 (At The Moment It Just Saves 200 & 404 Links)

+Thanks !